andrewx-bu/BDMi/README.md

 ```
 <a id="api"></a>
 ## API
-This API structure follows a layered architecture built with Jetpack libraries and Retrofit, using dependency injection via Hilt and separation of concerns between API, data, and UI layers.

-At the lowest layer, the `APIService` interface defines all the TMDB endpoints using Retrofit annotations.
-Each endpoint returns either movie lists or detailed objects like movie info, companies, or people.
-Pagination, filtering, and sorting are handled directly through query parameters, while certain endpoints use `append_to_response` to bundle multiple sub-responses for ease of use and performance efficiency.

-Above this, the `MovieRepository` acts as a single source of truth for network data.
-It wraps each API call in a `Result` using `runCatching`, allowing easy error handling and keeping Retrofit logic out of the UI layer.

-Dependency injection is managed through `TMDBModule`, which provides configured instances of `Retrofit`, `OkHttp`, and `Moshi`, all scoped to the app’s lifecycle via `@Singleton`.
-Logging is enabled for network calls to aid in debugging.

-ViewModels maintain a `StateFlow`-based `UIState`, loading data concurrently with coroutines (`async/await`), and expose functions to support pagination, filtering, and sorting.
-The ViewModel logic ensures clean state updates and is easily testable thanks to Hilt-provided dependencies.

-The app defines a `sealed class APIError`, which categorizes different types of API failures into clear, structured cases.
-This includes `NetworkError` for connectivity issues, `ServerError` for HTTP error responses (like 404 or 500), `EmptyResponseError` when no data is returned, and a catch-all `GenericError` for unexpected exceptions.
-A helper extension function `Throwable.toAPIError()` maps thrown exceptions to appropriate `APIError` types, making error handling consistent across the app.
 1. 10 Unique API Endpoints Used:
    - `getPopularMovies`: Fetches trending movies in the US (20 per page).
    - `getNowPlayingMovies`: Lists movies currently in US theaters.